 - where you found the materials for the piece (notebook, observation, research, imagination).

-- analysis of your creative process (how you drew these materials together to make a single piece, using both intuition and craft).
+- analysis of your creative process (how you drew these materials together to make a single piece, using both intuition and conscious craft).

 - what changed as you worked and how you coped with those changes.